 Each section below includes first the data for single family homes and then condos and townhomes for each region.

 If you’re ready to dive a little deeper, I also provide regular monthly market updates on some of the popular communities within Santa Clara County over at my Valley of Heart’s Delight blog.
 Scroll the most recent ones here.

-Spring 2022: Three Silicon Valley Counties
+Summer 2022: Three Silicon Valley Counties

-Santa Clara County Real Estate Market Report for April 2022
+Santa Clara County Real Estate Market Report for July 2022

 First, Santa Clara County – home to San Jose, Cupertino, Sunnyvale, Mountain View, Palo Alto, Los Altos, Santa Clara, Campbell, Los Gatos, Saratoga, Monte Sereno, Milpitas, Morgan Hill, and a number of other cities and towns.

 If you’re having trouble reading any of the charts on this page, click to open the full size image.

 The market is clearly cooling with longer days on market, fewer sales, and a falling median sales price.